Mirza Jamal Javanshir

-Early life
+Background and early life

-He was born in 1773 as a member of the Hajili clan of the Javanshir tribe.
-His father Mohammadkhan Beg was hereditary naib of Javanshir-Dizak mahal of the Karabakh khanate from 1777 to 1794.
-His family later moved to Shusha as he was appointed as fort commander of Shusha.
-His grandfather Salif beg Minbashi and his great-grandfather Muhammadsharif Beg also were naibs of Javanshir-Dizak respectively from 1761 to 1777 and 1747 to 1761.
-He had four younger brothers, one of whom, Qasim beg Javanshir, became the next naib of Javanshir-Dizak from 1805 to 1834.
-Mirza studied Persian and Turkish, and in 1787-88, at the age of 15, became one of the chancellery scribes of Ibrahim Khalil Khan.
+A member of the Turkic Javanshir tribe of the Karabakh region, Mirza Jamal was born in 1773 in the Khajalu village of the Javanshir district near the Armenian melikdom of Dizak.
+At the time, Karabakh was controlled by the Javanshir-ruled Karabakh Khanate, which was then under the suzerainty of the Zand ruler of Iran, Karim Khan Zand (r.
+1751–1779).
+Mirza Jamal was the son of Mohammad Khan Beg and grandson of Salif Beg Minbashi, both whom had served as the leader of the Javanshir tribe and the commander of the Shusha fortress.
+Mirza Jamal was educated in Persian and Turkish, and by the time he was fifteen years old, the Karabakh khan Ibrahim Khalil Khan appointed him as one of his dabir (scribes) of the chancery.

-Career under Ibrahim and Mehdigulu
+Career

+Under the khans of Karabakh

 He fled together with the khan's family to Khunzakh, in 1797, when Aga Mohammad Khan, angered by the betrayal of Ibrahim Khalil Khan and other khans in the Caucasus, attacked and captured Shusha.
 He became secretary of Bike (Bakhtika) khanum and started to learn Arabic and Avar languages.
 Meanwhile Agha Mohammad Khan was assassinated in Shusha five days after its capture.
 Molla Panah Vagif, khan's vizier was captured by Muhammad bey, son of Mehrali bey and claimant to throne after few days.
 Ibrahim, who had fled to his in-laws in Avar Khanate, then returned to Shusha and gave Aga Mohammad Khan an honourable burial.
 In order to retain his position and ensure peaceful relations with the shah, he gave one of his daughters to Agha Mohammad Khan's successor to the throne, Fat′h Ali Shah Qajar.
 Panah Vagif's position was filled by Mirza Jamal Javanshir, who began to act as his vizier.

 He accompanied Mammad Hasan agha Javanshir as his secretary during Russo-Persian War of 1804–1813, witnessed battle of Khonashen.
 Tsitsianov's death on 20 February 1806 in Baku and the breakup of the Russian offensive persuaded Ibrahim Khalil Khan, in the summer of 1806, to repudiate his allegiance to the Russians, and resubmit himself to the shah; he then asked the shah for aid in ousting the Russian garrison.
 As the Persian army approached Shusha, Ibrahim Khan left the fortress and camped outside.
 On 12 June 1806, the Russians, instigated by Ibrahim Khalil Khan's grandson and fearful of their own vulnerability, attacked the camp and killed Ibrahim Khan, one of his wives, a daughter, and his youngest son.
-To gain support from the local Muslims, the Russians appointed a son of Ibrahim Khalil, Mehdigulu Khan Javanshir, as khan of Karabakh.
-Mirza Jamal remained in service of Mehdigulu until 1822 when the khan fled to Iran.
+To gain support from the local Muslims, the Russians appointed a son of Ibrahim Khalil, Mehdi Qoli Khan Javanshir, as khan of Karabakh.
+Mirza Jamal remained in service of Mehdi Qoli Khan until 1822 when the khan fled to Iran.
 The khanate was subsequently abolished and transformed into a province of the Russian Empire.